bbqz007/zhelper/xml/event/README.md

 * 3. libev-reacotr.cpp fork libuv-reactor.cpp, shows react mode using ev_poll_t.

 * 4. libevent-reactor.cpp fork libuv-reactor.cpp, shows react mode using event.

+**tests**
+use webbrowser to connect the sample, then an echo of request will return.